CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/111-aks-upgrade.md

 ## Upgrade setup

-Before proceeding, please check the pre-requisites as it will determine which upgrade path to take.
+Before proceeding, please check the prerequisites as it will determine which upgrade path to take.

 Before any Kubernetes upgrades take place, we **highly recommend** you scale down your instance to avoid any potential data loss.
 Whilst upgrading without scaling down is possible, it's best to be safe here.